DataShades/ckanext-collection/README.md

   filters can define configuration of dropdowns and input fields from the data search form.

 **Note**: You can define more services in custom collections.
 The list above enumerates all the services that are available in the base collection and in all collections shipped with the current extension.
+For example, one of built-in collections, `DbCollection` has additional service called `db_connection` that can communicate with DB.

 When a collection is created, it creates an instance of each service using